LastStriker11/DARUMA_WP2/README.md

 ## 3. Kyoto data
 ### 3.1 docomo data
 It contains two datasets.
 One is for OD flows, and another one is for population.
-Both datasets will be converted to tensor format with the shape/dimension (# time intervals, # OD pairs,  # variables) by running `Kyoto/codes/docomo_data_processing.py`.
+Both datasets will be converted to tensor format with the shape/dimension (# OD pairs,  # time intervals, # days) by running `Kyoto/codes/docomo_data_processing.py`.
 But, the "stay" dataset needs an additional area ID table for this purpose.

 Regarding the "OD" dataset: